wonhee-lee/aims.github.io/aboutme.md

 ## Employment

-I will join Kyung Hee University, Department of Software Convergence as an Assistant Professor starting September 2020.
+I will be joining my alma mater, Kyung Hee University as an Assistant Professor of Software Convergence in September 2020.
 I am currently an Assistant Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai, New York, USA.

 ## Education